 - Only department submissions will be accepted; students and faculty must work with their departments and may not self-nominate.

-- Scholars will be selected shortly thereafter
+- Scholars will be selected and notified shortly thereafter

 - Department representatives should submit nominations via the Google Form linked below: